-Celebrating the 4th of July might look different this year.
-If you were planning on traveling to visit friends and family, taking a vacation, or hosting you're annual block party plans may have been canceled.
-But that doesn't mean you can't stick close to home and still barbecue, set up some water play for the kids, and re-imagine fun activities instead of fireworks in your homeowners association - all why practicing safe social distancing of course!
-If you’re an HOA board member, remind residents of the following information.
+Celebrating the 4th of July might look like traveling to visit friends and family, taking a vacation, or hosting you're annual block party.
+If you're planning on sticking close to home and barbecuing, setting up some water play for the kids, and watching fireworks in your homeowners association remind residents of the following information.

 4th of July Safety Tips